notepad-plus-plus/notepad-plus-plus/README.md

 Supported OS
 ------------

 All the Windows systems still supported by Microsoft are supported by Notepad++.
-However, not all Notepad++ users can afford a modern system.
+However, not all Notepad++ users can or want to use the newest system.
 Here is the [Supported systems information](SUPPORTED_SYSTEM.md) you may need in case you are one of them.